Brieuxcollette/blogdown.source/content/project/example-project.md

 caption = "Image credit: **Trevor Cole** on Unsplash"
 +++

-Here I describe my project using Markdown formatting...
+Here I describe my project using Markdown formatting.
+An Informatician language that i learned at the University